-Clustering: Clustering is an unsupervised learning algorithm.
+Clustering is an unsupervised learning algorithm.
 A cluster refers to groups of aggregated data points because of certain similarities among them.
-Clustering algorithms group the data points without referring to known or labelled outcomes.
+Clustering algorithms group the data points without referring to known or labeled outcomes.

 There are commonly two types of clustering algorithms, namely K-means Clustering and Hierarchical Clustering.
 In this tutorial, we are going to understand and implement the simplest one of them- the K-means clustering.